Kautherz/UNOACMW/README.md

 # Website of The University of New Orleans Association for Computing Machinery - Women's Chapter:

+The website for the nationally accredited UNO chapter of the ACM-W.

-# Features
+# Features (add more features)
-- [] A fully functional 'Contact Us' section to allow buyers to reach out to the owners with ease.
+- [] A fully functional 'Contact Us' section to allow elligible CS students to contact the UNO ACM-W

 # Installation and Setup
 - [] The project was created with only raw HTML, CSS, and JavaScript.